People of Color Outdoors

 Incentives

-Pamela Slaughter or another POCO leader will offer a voucher for a nature education walk at Whitaker Ponds for a group of up to 10 to the first 20 contributors of $1500 +
+Pamela Slaughter or another POCO leader will lead a private nature education walk at one of several locations in Portland for your group of up to 10 individuals, to the first 20 contributors of $1000+.

 Partner(s)